FLYING WITH YOUR MINDDOG

 Under the Civil Aviation Act, airlines are able to legally refuse access to assistance dogs if they believe the dog is a threat to the safety of the plane.

-At the moment QANTAS does not accept mindDogs.
+At the moment QANTAS (and its subsidiary, Jetstar) does not accept mindDogs.
 We hope this will change in the future.

 All airlines will want evidence that the dog is a genuine assistance dog and has passed a PAT.
 There will be forms to fill out and handlers will need to contact mindDog to support them through the process.
 You will need a copy of your PAT and a letter confirming your dog is certified.
-Some airlines also want a doctor’s letter.
+The airlines will also ask for additional information outside of what mindDog can provide that you will need to organise.

 As soon as the team arrives at any airport the mindDog must be toileted.
 Most large airports have a great deal of hard landscaping and grass can be hard to find.
 Making a “check it out” visit prior to flying is a good idea.
-Some major airports have assistance dog toilet facilities inside their terminals.
+Some major airports have assistance dog toilet facilities inside their terminals, though not all dogs are keen to use these.
+Some airlines will provide an absorbent pad for your dog to lie on, but be prepared and also bring some yourself and a mat for your dog to lay on.

 However, nothing can prepare a mindDog for take-off and landing.
 This is the time when the handler must pay absolute attention to their dog.
 Regardless of the aircraft’s size the noise, rattling and sensation of take-off is a startling experience for the first-time flyer.
 Super high value treats are very important here but you must be sparing in their use.
 If you are on an international or long haul flight too many treats can have unfortunate toileting consequences.